Kicksecure/security-misc/README.md

 ## Kernel hardening

 This section is inspired by the Kernel Self Protection Project (KSPP).
-It implements all recommended Linux kernel settings by the KSPP and many more.
+It attempts to implement all recommended Linux kernel settings by the KSPP and many more sources.

 - https://kernsec.org/wiki/index.php/Kernel_Self_Protection_Project
 - https://kspp.github.io/Recommended_Settings